Darth-Tenebros/Watts-Up/README.md

 ## Why?
 why not?
-Also, I just needed a project to get me familiar with the Golang programming language.
+Also, I just needed a project to get me familiar with the Golang programming language and some other technologies.

 ## Data